Hi all, this is my first blog post, and I wanted to share with you all why I chose to study Law at York and begin my overseas study journey here.

 I initially came to York to do an eight-month (2 Terms) Foundation Course run by the University of York International Pathway College (IPC).
 Immediately after that, I applied to the LLB Programme offered by York Law School (YLS).
 I passed the application process and interviews, etc. and started studying Law soon after.

 There are two main reasons why I chose to study Law at York.
 They are the City of York itself and the Problem Based Learning courses within the York Law School curriculum.
-(Old Version of PBL Overview)

 The City of York